bjornkouw001/Watson-IoT/README.md

 - Welcome to the Watson IoT platform now we gonna select a device for
 - Go to the menu and click on add device.
 - ![Add-device-button](https://raw.githubusercontent.com/bjornkouw001/Watson-IoT/master/Add-device-button.png)
-- After that you get 2 chooses, choose create device type
+- After you get 2 chooses, choose "create device type"
 - Choose a name whatever you want for your device
 - Write in the description what arduino you got for exameple ESP 8266 NodeMcu and go to the next page
 - Write as model Node MCU and click next